Whether you love or loathe the hot weather, it's safe to say the sunshine is here to stay in the UK.

-The sun has finally got his hat on, but as the temperature rises our resolve to keep up our exercise regime starts to waver, with many of us not fancying a workout in the sweltering heat.
+But as the heat rises, our urge to exercise regime starts to waver, with many of us not fancying a workout in the sweltering heat.

-The fact is if you there are ways to keep exercising when your melting, as long as you’re super smart about it.
+But the sunshine doesn’t always have to interfere with your fitness.
+There are ways to keep exercising when you're melting, as long as you’re super-smart and safe about it.

 "Providing that precautionary measures are adopted and various adaptations made, you don’t have to press pause on your workout," Briggs adds.

 We just need to avoid these classic summer workout mistakes many of us are making in the heat.

 Not warming up

 The hot weather means you’re already warm, so why would you need to warm up, right?
 Wrong.

 "Your body might be hot and your muscles warm but you still need to warm up in order to get your muscles ready for strained movement and to reduce post-workout soreness," explains David Wiener, Training Specialist at fitness app Freeletics.